 Whilst some people may have a particular preference, it’s generally accepted that each method has its place.
 As well as the quality of labour and availability of water and sunlight, there are various other factors which determine the method of choice, such as altitude, soil levels, sunlight and humidity.

-We have a range of speciality coffees available here on our website that we roast regularly in small batches for maximum flavour and taste.
-Click here to view our beans today!
+If you'd like to sample some washed and unwashed coffees, we have a beautiful range available that we roast in small batches, for maximum flavour and taste.
+Click here to take a look!